 - Install a low-flush toilet.
-If you update your toilet to a water saving version by August 15, 2016, you can get a $50 rebate from the City of Calgary.
-Airdrie has one too, and it looks like there’s no expiry.
+If you update your toilet to a water saving version, an average family will save thousands of litres per year.
+If you live in Airdrie you can get a rebate on low-flush toilets.
 Don’t worry, good ones have enough flushing power to deal with most situations!

 When we’re focused on cooking or cleaning up, it can be easy to forget how much water we really use.
 Try these tips to make it effortless.

 - Install a water saving tap.
 They still work, and they can look gorgeous.

 - Give your veggies a bath.
 Instead of letting dozens of litres of water flow through a colander, soak produce in a bowl of water to wash away pesticides.

 - Fill the dishwasher. while using a dishwasher is more efficient than washing by hand, wait until the dishwasher is full before you run it.